HDBAPro/cgmsim/README.md

 - model exercise

-- make a web server to see the compuations and set variables
+- make a web server/HTML page to see the computations and set variables

+- simplify deployment
+-